 Achieving business zen with a unified customer view

-Widgets let you create custom app integrations to bring your favorite apps inside SalesIQ, so you can view and manage the data right from within the app.
+Widgets in SalesIQ let you create custom app integrations to bring your favorite apps inside SalesIQ, so you can view and manage the data right from within the app.
 You can also avoid redundancies by adding an auto-sync feature to your widget, to sync all the data changes in the respective apps.